uniwebcms/framework/README.md

 # Uniweb Framework

-A web development framework built on separation of concerns. **Content** lives in sites—markdown files and assets. **Foundations** provide the React components that render that content.
+A web development framework built on separation of concerns. **Content** lives in sites—markdown, structured data, and assets. **Foundations** provide the React components that render that content.

 This architecture means content teams and developers work independently—content editors compose pages using intuitive components, developers build those components.
 Whether you're building a single site or deploying one Foundation across dozens of client sites, the same clean architecture applies.